hydrobeam/website/content/tech/emacs_setup.md

 When looking into installing additional packages from guides online, you'll first want to check whether there's a relevant module in `init.el` that you can activate instead because modules are pre-configured and are well integrated into Doom.

 If you've got some time on your hands, you can window-shop through `init.el` and tweak it to your liking.
-I'll also be going over my recommendations over in [Turn Emacs into an IDE](#turn-emacs-into-an-ide).
+I'll also be going over my recommendations in [Turn Emacs into an IDE](#turn-emacs-into-an-ide).

 To have your changes take effect, you can run `doom sync` or <kbd>SPC h r r</kbd> from within Emacs.

 ### `config.el`

 `config.el` is where you configure (shocker!) the packages you install in `init.el` and `packages.el`.
-Emacs is built on Elisp (an Emacs-specific lisp variant), so your configuration will also be written in Elisp.
-However, you can get pretty far with just a basic understanding of the language.
+Emacs is built on Elisp (an Emacs-specific Lisp variant), so your configuration will also be written in Elisp.

+If you're not comfortable with Lisp, don't worry!
+You can get pretty far with just a basic understanding of the language.
 Here's a rudimentary rundown:

 #### Basic Elisp

 ```elisp
 ;; (setq key val)